apache/spark-website/README.md

 Building the site requires [Jekyll](http://jekyllrb.com/docs) [Rouge](https://github.com/rouge-ruby/rouge).
-The easiest way to install the right version of these tools is using the [Bundler](https://bundler.io/) and running `bundle install` in this directory.
+The easiest way to install the right version of these tools is using [Bundler](https://bundler.io/) and running `bundle install` in this directory.

 See also https://github.com/apache/spark/blob/master/docs/README.md